megmorsie/tcba-recipe-sorter/README.md

 # FIXME (Cleveland GiveCamp Project)
 Remaining Work in `cgc-testing-template.php`
-1. refactor as much as possible
+1. Refactor as much as possible.
-2. sanitize any fields needing it
+2. Sanitize any fields needing it.
-3. duplicate taxonomy functionality for other ones - left a couple out...
+3. Duplicate taxonomy functionality for other ones...
+Available taxonomies that were left out of scope: `wprm_cuisine`, `wprm_ingredient`, `wprm_method`*, `wprm_style`*, `wprm_type`*
+Taxonomies with asterisks were added specifically for TCBA.
-4. install Relevanssi & work functionality into search so that meta fields are included (`wprm_ingredients`)
+4. Install Relevanssi & work functionality into search so that meta fields are included (`wprm_ingredients`).

 Stuff I Need
 1. Help refactoring - I'm repeating myself a lot.